lukesdm/image-comments/Readme.md

 ### Uninstallation
-In VS, open the Extension Manager, select ImageComments, then click uninstall.
+In VS, open the Extension Manager, select RichComments, then click uninstall.
 A restart of VS is required.

 ### Some known issues
 * After adding an image-comment using a local image, you can't edit the image until VS is closed.
 (High priority to fix).